Mutsu Kokubun-ji: Ancient Mutsu Kokubun-ji

-In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the Yamato court sent a number of military expeditions to what is now the Tōhoku region of northern Japan to bring the local Emishi tribes under its control.
+In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the imperial court sent a number of military expeditions to what is now the Tōhoku region of northern Japan to bring the local Emishi tribes under its control.
 After the establishment of Taga Castle, Yamato forces gradually pushed into the hinterland of what is now Miyagi Prefecture, establishing several fortified settlements along with several large-scale Buddhist temples.
 The Mutsu Kokubun-ji was located 9.5 kilometers from Taga Castle.
 The original design of the temple was a walled square area, 240 meters on a side, containing a large South Gate, Middle Gate, Kondō, Lecture Hall, Cloisters, Rectory and a seven-story Pagoda, Kyōzō, Shōrō, Kuri, and dormitory.
 Excavations have revealed that this was one of the largest of the provincial temples.

 The temple was re-built in the Heian period after the 869 Sanriku earthquake; however, the pagoda was against destroyed in 934 AD, by lightning.
 Per the Engishiki records of 927 AD, the temple was assigned revenues of 40,000 koku of rice for its upkeep.
 The temple was again destroyed in 1189, during the campaign of Minamoto no Yoritomo against the Northern Fujiwara.
 Its subsequent history in the Kamakura period and Muromachi period is somewhat uncertain, although a smaller temple continued to exist on the site.
 At some point during this period, it converted to the Shingon sect.